riatzukiza/riatzukiza.github.io/docs/shared/datastructures/trees/binary-search-tree/prune.md

 ## arguments

-key: A numeric key, depth: How far to  traverse the tree before cutting off
+key: A numeric key

 ## description

-Search the tree to a given depth for a key, removing the branch at the depth.
+Search the tree for a key, removing the branch